Testbild-synth/super-sweet-16/README.md

 you need three ICs:
 - An arduino nano v3,
 - a 4067 mux breakout board (like [this](https://www.ebay.de/itm/273816945682), there's a bunch of these any that has this form factor will do.
 - A 4728 dac breakout board (slim form factor, like like [this](https://www.play-zone.ch/de/gy-mcp4728-breakout-quad-i2c-dac-mit-eeprom.html).
 I wanted through hole only and I had a bunch lying around.
-If these are hard to source tell me and I will make an smd chip version or use another breakout board (open to suggestions here).
+If these are hard to source for you, look at the smd_dac versions of the circuitboard (should work but have not been verified yet!).

 For the build, I would suggest you go in the following order:
 1. diodes